keboola/connection-docs/overview/index.md

 ### Token
 Every operation done in KBC must be authorized with a *token*.
 Each KBC user is automatically assigned a token on their first login.
 Apart from that, tokens with limited access to some KBC operations can be created (and shared with other people).
-The principle of token authorization alows you, for example, to easily [share a single table](/overview/tutorial/management/#user-management) from your Storage with someone without them having to register to KBC (enter email/password).
+The principle of token authorization allows you, for example, to easily [share a single table](/overview/tutorial/management/#user-management) from your Storage with someone without them having to register to KBC (enter email/password).

+### Extensions
+KBC, as an environment consisting of many built-in interoperating components (Storage, Transformations, Readers etc.), can be extended with arbitrary code to extract, manipulate or write data.
+There are two types of extensions:
+[Custom Extensions](https://developers.keboola.com/extend/) and [Generic Extractor](todo).
+They can be created by us or by 3rd parties, and can be offered to other KBC users as well.

 ## External Environment Schema